Fennville, Michigan: 1800s

-The "official" and widely accepted account of how the city came to be known as Fennville, is that an early white settler by the name of Elam Atwater Fenn built a saw mill in the immediate vicinity of the current community.
+The story of how Fennville received its name is that Fenn built a sawmill nearby in 1860.
 This led to people referring to the settlement as "Fenn's Mill" which became the name associated with the post office there.
-Some early documents pluralized "Mill" to render "Fenn's Mills."
-The first road through what was to be Fennville was built by Harrison Hutchins and James McCormick in 1837.
+Some early documents pluralized "Mill" to render "Fenn's Mills.
+In the 1860s, Fennville had a swamp in the middle of the town and buildings were located on higher ground on the perimeter.
+A fire that may have been from the Great Chicago Fire or the Great Michigan Fire destroyed the town in 1871.